 Purpose of rules—These rules set forth, and will govern, the annual Alabama Migratory Waterfowl Stamp contest through which a design is chosen for the Migratory Waterfowl Stamp.

-Contest deadlines—The contest to select the design for the annual Alabama Migratory Waterfowl Stamp will officially open on January 1 of each year.
+Contest deadlines—The contest to select the design for the annual Alabama Migratory Waterfowl Stamp will officially open in January of each year.
 All persons intending to submit an entry in the contest shall notify the Department of Conservation and Natural Resources and request a copy of the contest rules and Reproduction Rights Agreement.
 Requests for the contest rules and Reproduction Rights Agreement should be sent to the Division of Wildlife and Freshwater Fisheries, Department of Conservation and Natural Resources, 64 North Union Street, Montgomery, Alabama 36130.
-Entries may be received any time after December 11, but must be received or postmarked no later than midnight of February 9.
+Entries may be received any time after January 18, but must be received or postmarked no later than midnight of March 1.

 Contest eligibility—Alabama residents only shall be eligible to participate in the contest.
 However, any person who has won the contest during the preceding three years shall be ineligible to submit an entry in the current year’s contest.
 Employees of the Department of Conservation and Natural Resources, members of the contest judging panel and their relatives are ineligible to submit an entry.